 Bake at 325° for 50-60 minutes or until toothpick comes out relatively clean.
 Loosen edges with a butter knife, then let cool at room temp before removing from pan.

 **Note: the more bananas you add, the longer it will take to bake.
 I included 4 bananas in this last loaf, and it took a solid hour before it was fully set.

-Store in fridge if you won’t finish it in 3 sittings like my husband does.
-Freezes well.
+Store in fridge if you won’t finish it in 3 days like my husband does.
+This banana bread freezes very well for up to 4 months.
 Enjoy!